 FRSA - Fellow of the Royal Society of Arts, Manufactures and Commerce

-Director of Postgraduate Studies (in 2013/14 - Dr Claudia Baldoli) - Prof. Berry on research leave in Semester 2
+Director of Postgraduate Studies (in 2013/14 - Dr Claudia Baldoli) - Prof. Berry is on research leave in Semester 2

 For previous research, see Publications.

 My next book, Orphans of Empire: Welfare, Philanthropy and the Fate of the Foundling Hospital Children, will explore the history of welfare in Britain in the first era of global British imperialism.
 Little is currently known about the fate of the children of London's Foundling Hospital, from its foundation in 1739, through to the Poor Law Act of 1834.
 This book will trace what happened to those who survived the experience of being raised in Europe's first secular corporation designed to 'save' children for the nation, funded at first by private philanthropy, then state aid, and finally the profits of investment and venture capitalism.
 The book will explore the broader issue of whether the vision of the Hospital's founder, Thomas Coram, was eventually realised, and the historical parallels between this early experiment in philanthropic welfare provision and current debates surrounding the idea of a 'big society'.

 HIS2031 Between Revolutions: Britain 1688-1789 (Stage 2, module leader)

 HIS2123 Family, Sex and Society in Early Modern England (Stage 2, module leader)

 HIS3278 The Birth of a Consumer Society: England 1714-1820 (Stage 3, module leader)